The Art of Arabic Cooking

 Fall/Winter Arabic Cooking Series

-Welcome to our Fall/Winter 2023 Arabic Cooking series, featuring classic Arabic recipes taught by experienced, local cooks.
+Welcome to our Winter/Spring 2024 Arabic Cooking series, featuring classic Arabic recipes taught by experienced, local cooks.
 If you have any questions, please email us at info@alifinstitute.org.

 Cooking is one of the best ways to get to know a culture!
-Join us for a fun-filled and educational afternoon learning to cook (and eat!) popular Arabic dishes with our talented guest chefs.
+Join us for a fun-filled and educational afternoon learning to cook and enjoy popular Arabic dishes with our talented guest chefs.
 Want to support this program?
 You can also SPONSOR a session with a tax-deductible donation of $250!

-- 7 days prior to session: Refunds and credits are available up to 7 days prior to your reserved session.
+• Up to 48 hours prior to the session: Refunds and credits are available up to 48 hours prior to your reserved session.
 For refunds, an administrative fee of $5 will be applied.

 2 pm – 4:30 pm